PD438/IT286_GameProduction/PPJ/PPJ7.md

 Time spent on creating items from blender: 2 hours Implementing them from Blender to Unity:30 mins

+Difficulty in the project: Me actually learning blender for the first time was legit a pain in the butt, I have never ever done any modeling and i was horrible in art class when i was young so i always avoided modeling items like the plague.
+So actually sitting down and learning it was like such a new step for me.
+But once professor gave me the tool, i felt better using it. and i feel way more confident.

+Overall Thoughts:
 Using alot of the help from Professor Truesdell, i have made my own scriptable audio so that it can palce the actual audio files and have it be accessible for everyone.
 I was thinking alot during my spring break about how i can be a better teammate because i felt like i was not doing enough even though i was so excited on working on this project.
 But I felt that since i was so swamped with other assignments i could not give my efforts on making the audio script and making this a very good game.
 But since i was able to complete this as fast as possible so that my teammates can be able to work on their items really helped me evolve more as a teammate.
 I honestly felt that for this personal milestone i have actually done alot more and felt way more proud about the progress of this project instead of solely relying i can be able to work and make the progress.
 Not gonna lie, it feels so good.
 I can not wait to work on more of the project.
 I am going to the dean of students to see how to push this game once it is complete on steam and see what I must do for my team.